william-wilhoite/mtg-tournament-expenses/README.md

 ## Data Sources
 Main:       [MTGGoldfish](https://www.mtggoldfish.com/)
 Additional: [Wikipedia - List of Magic: The Gathering Pro Tours](https://en.wikipedia.org/wiki/List_of_Magic:_The_Gathering_Pro_Tour_events) & [The Official Pro Tour Website](https://magic.gg/events/pro-tour-march-of-the-machine)

+## Process
+### Aquiring the Data
+1. Find all recent Standard Pro Tours
+2.Webscrape for Tables of all tournament results.
+3.Pull All Decks from each tournament.
+4. Pull all cards from each tournament.
+5. Webscrape for previous price data.

+###  Calculating the Estimated Cost of Each Deck.
+6.Calculate the cost for each card use historical data for 7-14 days before the tournament start date.
+7. Join those values to DataFrame all related decks.
+8. Calculate an estimated price for each deck.
+9. Join those deck prices back with their tournament tables.

 ## Known Issues and Challenges
 1. It is necessary to have an account to access older sales data from MTGGoldfish.